 In the right pane of this window, a dynamic preview changes to reflect each addition or deletion.
 And when you’ve finished altering the set of fields, you can see an actual print preview.
 Close that and keep clicking OK until you get back to the Templates window.

 This simplicity and ease carries over into the more cosmetic elements of your purchase order.
 Make sure the template you want to redesign is highlighted and click Templates | Create Form Design.
 QuickBooks walks you through the process of adding a logo and background, colors and fonts, and a grid style, and it lets you apply this same theme automatically to all of your forms.
 (You can modify your design similarly on the Basic Customization page, minus the wizard-like approach and the background options.)

 Simple But Complicated

 One more comment about the QuickBooks 2013 purchase order screen.
 Beyond making your formatting options available in the “ribbon,” it also moves you through purchasing to the receiving process.
 With the appropriate purchase order open, click Create Item Receipts in the ribbon.
 This window opens, with the correct vendor name selected.
-When you click in the Item field, this small window appears:
+When you click in the Item field, a small window appears.

 QuickBooks’ purchasing and receiving tools makes your inventory-tracking job easier, but you still need to understand the workflow.
 We encourage you to let us work with you as you begin managing inventory – or to contact us if you’re tangled up in what can be a very challenging element of QuickBooks.